← Previous · All Episodes · Next →

 Matt Heywood:

 Yeah.
 So I started the business about two and a half years ago now.
 I originally planned it to just be for engineering students to help them out with their courses.
-And what I found was that students in 1st year with, calculus and linear algebra and physics, those are the ones that people really need help with.
+And what I found was that students in first year with, calculus and linear algebra and physics, those are the ones that people really need help with.
 And then over the years, we've hired on a few more tutors, a few UVic students and graduate students to help out with those courses, and we've expanded out a bit.

 Matt Heywood: